nhsengland/privfp-experiments/README.md

 |
 |   .gitignore                             <- Files (& file types) automatically removed from version control for security purposes
 |   LICENCE                                <- License info for public distribution
-|   mkdocs.yml                             <- MkDocs configurastion file
+|   mkdocs.yml                             <- MkDocs configuration file
 |   README.md                              <- Quick start guide / explanation of the project
 |   requirements_scispacy.txt              <- Requirements needed to run the scispacy notebook
 |   requirements.txt                       <- Requirements to run all notebooks except where scispacy is used
 ```

-This diagram illustrates the current state of the project and the strcuture of each module.
+This diagram illustrates the current state of the project and the structure of each module.

 ![Project Diagram](docs/assets/images/privfp_diagram.png)